Hope of Deliverance: Chart performance

-"Hope of Deliverance" became a hit in McCartney's native UK, reaching number 18.
+"Hope of Deliverance" became a hit in McCartney's native UK, reaching number 18 on the UK Singles Chart.
 It did not fare well on the US Billboard Hot 100, peaking at number 83, but it did better on the Billboard Adult Contemporary chart, reaching number nine, and in Canada, where it reached number five.
 It also did very well in Germany, peaking at number three.
 Remix versions were released on 15 January 1993, and picked up massive airplay in clubs.

 Music video

 The official music video for the song was directed by British director Andy Morahan.
-It received heavy rotation on MTV Europe.
+It received heavy rotation on MTV Europe in March 1993.

 Live performances

 The song was featured in the set list of 1993's The New World Tour.
 It was in hiatus until McCartney performed it again in Bogotá, Colombia on 19 April 2012 during his On the Run Tour—the first time performing a song from Off the Ground with his 2012 lineup.
 During the Out There Tour, McCartney performed "Hope of Deliverance" with all musicians in his band playing guitar, including the tour opener in Belo Horizonte.